LoadTheCode2/loadthecode2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on secret projects
-- 🌱 I’m currently learning at High School
+- 🌱 I’m currently learning at school
 - 👯 I’m looking to collaborate on something interesting
 - 🤔 I’m looking for help with machine learning
 - 💬 Ask me about web dev and minecraft plugin development